piatikantrop/mak-native/README.md

 Most people would usually install by drag «.crx» file to a browser window, but you can install from source too (especially with installation error).

-* Click the «Download ZIP» button near the top of the page and unzip it.
+* Click the «Download ZIP» button near the top of the page and unzip archive.
-* Visit «chrome://extensions».
+* Visit «chrome://extensions» page.
 * Click the checkbox «Developer Mode» on the top.
 * Click «Load unpacked extension».
 * Browse to the unzipped folder and press «Open».